sablier-labs/docs/docs/guides/legacy/02-deployments.md

 ## Unofficial deployments

-Unofficial deployments are made by external teams, an they are not supported in the official user interface.
+Unofficial deployments are made by external teams, and they are not supported in the official user interface.

 | Chain | Address                                                                                                                | Deployer                                   |
 | ----- | ---------------------------------------------------------------------------------------------------------------------- | ------------------------------------------ |